vitessio/website/README.md

 hugo server --buildDrafts --buildFuture
 ```

 This starts Hugo in local mode.
-You can see access the site at http://localhost:1313.
+You can see access to the site at http://localhost:1313.

 You will also need to either: